unrays/Exotic/README.md

       *
       * @tparam T The component type (must inherit from Component<T>).
       * @param entity_id ID of the entity to which the component is added.
+      *
+      * @note The component must be registered in the registry.
       */
     template<typename T>
     auto emplace(std::size_t entity_id) noexcept ->